How to assess the risks to groundwater for treated effluent discharges.

 The Environment Agency’s approach to groundwater protection sets out where certain activities may be restricted or where special rules apply.
 You should read section G on discharge of liquid effluents into the ground.

 Sewage disposal: systems you must have

 You must not discharge raw sewage directly to the ground, or to sub-surface drainage systems.
 You must have a liquid effluent disposal system that treats sewage effluent waste in these steps.

-- The system collects and treats raw effluent – eg septic tanks (primary treatment) and additional treatment through package treatment plants (secondary treatment).
+- The system collects and treats raw effluent – for example, septic tanks (primary treatment) and additional treatment through package treatment plants (secondary treatment).
 In some situations you’ll need a tertiary treatment, such as a reed bed.